restorecommerce/acs-client/README.md

 [depend]: https://img.shields.io/david/restorecommerce/acs-client.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/acs-client/master.svg?style=flat-square

-* A generic client for [access-control-srv](https://github.com/restorecommerce/access-control-srv)
+- A generic client for the [access-control-srv](https://github.com/restorecommerce/access-control-srv).
-* It uses [grpc-client](https://github.com/restorecommerce/grpc-client) to access the API's exposed from `access-control-srv` via gRPC interface
+- It uses [grpc-client](https://github.com/restorecommerce/grpc-client) to access the exposed API via its gRPC interface.
-* This client constructs the [request](https://github.com/restorecommerce/acs-client/#api-client-interface) object expected by `access-control-srv` when requesting for access to particular [resource](https://github.com/restorecommerce/acs-client/#api-client-interface) and for specific action on it
+- This client constructs the [request](https://github.com/restorecommerce/acs-client/#api-client-interface) object expected by `access-control-srv` when requesting access to a particular [resource](https://github.com/restorecommerce/acs-client/#api-client-interface) with a specific action on it.
-* This client supports access request for both cases [isAllowed](https://github.com/restorecommerce/access-control-srv#isallowed) and [whatIsAllowed](https://github.com/restorecommerce/access-control-srv#whatisallowed) exposed by `access-control-srv`
+- This client supports access request for both methods [isAllowed](https://github.com/restorecommerce/access-control-srv#isallowed) and [whatIsAllowed](https://github.com/restorecommerce/access-control-srv#whatisallowed) exposed by `access-control-srv`.
-* Evaluation of [condition](https://github.com/restorecommerce/access-control-srv#rule) for `whatIsAllowed` request
+- It evaluates the [condition](https://github.com/restorecommerce/access-control-srv#rule) for `whatIsAllowed` requests.
+- It returns the decision made by the ACS.

 ## Configuration

 The `access-control-srv` [URN configurations](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#urn-reference) needs to be set using [authorization](cfg/config.json#L77) configuration to `acs-client` from access requesting microservice.
-The URN for [role scoping entity](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#role-scoping) for Organization / business units should be set using configuration `authorization.urns.orgScope`.
+The URN for [role scoping entity](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#role-scoping) for Organization/ business units should be set using configuration property `authorization.urns.orgScope`.

 orgScope: 'urn:<organization>:acs:model:<Entity_Name>'

 ex: orgScope: 'urn:restorecommerce:acs:model:organization.Organization'

-## API Client Interface
+## API

-The client exposes `accessRequest` API which constructs the request object and then invoke either `isAllowed` or `whatISAllowed` operation depending on the `action` and returns the response either a `Decision` or `PolicySetRQ` respectively back to calling microservice.
+The client exposes `accessRequest` API which constructs the request object and then invokes either the `isAllowed` or `whatISAllowed` operation depending on the `action` and returns the response either a `Decision` or `PolicySetRQ` respectively back to the caller.

 `RequestType`